 One of the most typical dishes here is the hearty Farro Soup, served at generations-old eateries like Ristorante Buca di Sant Antonio.
 Buca di Sant Antonio is perhaps Lucca’s most famous restaurant, known for serving old-style Tuscan recipes like horsemeat tartare and boiled chickpeas.

 Another local specialty is cantuccini, almond biscotti-like cookies sold at local cafés and coffee shops.

 Start your visit with a trek up the 230 steps of this 15th-century defense tower, built as part of the home of Lucca’s most influential family, the Guinigi.
 Instead of eyeing the horizon for invaders, you can soak up the view of Lucca’s impossibly narrow cobblestone streets, its tile-roofed houses, and piercing church spires.
 Also impressive are the oak trees that grow from the top of the tower.

 For unbeatable views (and to work off all that delicious Tuscan food and wine) walk or cycle atop Lucca’s 16th-century defense walls.
 The 3-mile loop is paved and lined with trees, offering an ideal way to see the city.
 Interestingly, this loop was once used as a racetrack.

-An imposing temple built between the 11th and 15th centuries, Lucca’s cathedral features an awe-inspiring assortment of architectural styles, fearlessly combining Romanesque, Gothic and Renaissance.
+An imposing temple built between the 11th and 15th centuries, Lucca’s cathedral features an impressive assortment of architectural styles, fearlessly combining Romanesque, Gothic, and Renaissance.
 The church’s claim to fame is the Volto Santo (Holy Face), a wooden depiction of Christ storied to have been carved by Nicodemus.

 Julius Caesar walked this ancient Roman road in the first century BC, and now it is the Lucchesi’s open-air promenade of choice, drawing nightly crowds for strolls.